 For the 4th grade anchor chart, I used the acronym S.O.N.S. to help them remember some of the basic categories of adjectives.
 We also discus that color can be an adjective, but since those are pretty straight forward, we concentrate on what constitutes a “size,” “opinion,” “number,” and “shape.”

-As part of the “we do,” we share different adjectives and add them to the anchor chart using colorful sticky notes.
-I like to use sticky notes not only because it makes the words stand out but also because it allows me to reuse the chart.
+As part of the “we do,” we share different adjectives and add them to the anchor chart.
+Using sticky notes has two advantages.
+First, it makes the words stand out.
+Secondly, it allows me to reuse the chart.

 “You Do”